Hill of Grace Vineyard – a rare treasure

 Journey to the fabled vineyard

-As we ventured closer it became clear that either we got our geography wrong or nobody other than those that work there head to this vineyard.
+So the journey began on an early Saturday morning with a young family in tow and to Eden Valley we head.
+As we ventured closer it became clear that either we got our geography wrong or nobody other than those that work there would know how to reach this vineyard.

+From bitumen to gravel and then to tree foliage covered earthen roads we went.
 We eventually broke cover.
 We saw a small vineyard to the left and a church on the right.
-The Church was facing the vineyard.
-It seems God was watching the vineyard.
+The Church was facing the vineyard. like God was watching the vineyard.

 I have never seen vines that was so gnarled as that before or since.
 It was ancient and yet alive.
 The place was indeed serene and calm and there was no other soul in sight.
+Only the sound of nature was with us.

+That morning was magical and the church’s position in overlooking the ancient vines added to the allure.
 I am sure if the Knights Templars made it this far East, this church would be the perfect place for their gathering – mystical and secretive.

 We left as we came, nothing touched, nothing taken and nothing left behind.
 Anything else would not be right.